SimVascular/svSolver/BuildWithMake/README-build-macosx.txt

 ------------------------------------------------------------------------
-            Compiling Instructions for SimVascular on Linux
+            Compiling Instructions for svSolver on Mac OSX Revised 2016-09-18
-                       Revised 2014-08-14
 ------------------------------------------------------------------------

-sudo port install py27-scipy
-sudo port install py27-numpy

-check out /opt/local/bin/gfortran-mp-4.9

 --------
 Overview
 --------

-By default, SimVascular is configured to build on macosx using makefiles.
-Our base test configuration for macosx is:
+By default, svSolver is configured to build on osx using makefiles.
+Our base test configuration for OSX is:

-Apple OSX 10.10.5 64-bit
+Apple OSX 10.11 64-bit
 Intel 7 processor

-clang/clang++ version 7.0
+clang/clang++ version 7.3
 macports mpich/gfortran5

+and/or

+ifort/icpc/icc intel compilers

+NOTE: The CMake system is currently broken for svSolver and
+      is under revision.

 -----------
 Major Steps
 -----------

-1. MacOSX prerequisities
+1. System Prerequisities
 ------------------------
+The following packages are required to build svsolver

 XCode command line tools are required
 % xcode-select --install